nus-cs2103-AY2122S2/ip/docs/README.md

 # User Guide
 Duke is a ChatBot that helps you keep track of your tasks.

+## Quick Start
+1. Ensure you have Java 11 or above installed in your Computer.
+2. Download the latest Duke.jar from [[here]](https://github.com/bryans17/ip/releases).
+3. Copy the file to the directory you want to use as the home directory.
+4. Double click the file to start Duke.

 ## Features

 ### Exit and save tasks